 Site Developers & Project Team

 Ernie Sota is the owner of Green Development, a sister organization of Sota Construction.
-Ernie is the owner of both companies with over 40 years of sustainably focused development and construction experience.
-He has developed or built over 2,000 residential units that include completion of LEED Platinum, Passive HAUS, Energy Star and DOE Zero Energy certified projects.
+Ernie is the owner of both companies with more than 40 years of sustainably focused development and construction experience.
+He has developed or built more than 2,000 residential units that include completion of LEED Platinum, Passive HAUS, Energy Star and DOE Zero Energy certified projects.

-Rebecca Flora is owner of ReMAKE group, a certified women-owned business enterprise (WBE) with over 30 years of executive and project management experience.
+Rebecca Flora led ReMAKE group, a certified women-owned business enterprise (WBE) with more than 30 years of executive and project management experience.
 She is also a certified planner specializing in sustainable community development practices.
-She most recently served as the project executive for Hazelwood Green, a 178-acre, mixed-use waterfront redevelopment in Pittsburgh, PA.
+She previously served as the project executive for Hazelwood Green, a 178-acre, mixed-use waterfront redevelopment in Pittsburgh, PA.
 ReMAKE also prepared the LEED for Neighborhood Development platinum-certified master plan and served as sustainability expert.
 Rebecca lives just up the road in Chestertown, MD.

 Rebecca was a co-founder of Carter Farm Agrihood providing early visionary and technical sustainability and planning expertise during the predevelopment stage.
 Rebecca ended her affiliation with the project in January 2023, due to other professional commitments.